Coldvoltt/survey-with-shiny/README.md

 Configure necessary parameters for Google Sheets access.

 ### Interact with the App:
-Open your web browser and navigate to here [link to dashboard]("https://paul-alexander.shinyapps.io/surveyApp/")
+Open your web browser and navigate to here [link to dashboard](https://paul-alexander.shinyapps.io/surveyApp/)
+Fill in any details and confirm that it has updated on the google sheet here [google sheet](https://docs.google.com/spreadsheets/d/1qbZkaKLLlEMGkkrlkdmY6tR9Wow5TFOevmLK4t3nBe4/edit#gid=0)

+## Contribution:
+Contributions to enhance the app or resolve issues are welcome.
+If you find any bugs or want to add new features, feel free to submit a pull request or create an issue.